CrystalFerrai/ValheimMods/FastTools/package/README.md

-﻿Reduced usage delay for build hammer and other placement tools.
+Reduced usage delay for build hammer and other placement tools.
 Delay is configurable.

 Run the game once with the mod enabled to generate the config.
 See config for details on what each option does.